CynthiaKoopman/Reinforcement-Learning/README.md

 Helpful stuff:
 * Demonstration of saving, loading and creating a video of Pytorch network (save_load_and_video.ipynb)
-* new: Creating, Saving and Loading Checkpoints for RL training loops
+* Creating, Saving and Loading Checkpoints for RL training loops

 ![](lunar_lander.gif)